WillWu88/Capstone-2023/Capstone-Docs/Design Overview.md

 We began this process with [[PiCar Modelling and Simulation]], where we ulilized state space modeling and our previous system identification in order to model our PiCar in Matlab.

-After completing our model, we began getting basic code to run on each of our sensors ([[Sensor SetUp]]).
+After completing our model, we began writing preliminary sensor codes ([[Sensor SetUp]]).
 Including trying to take notes on the different configuration specs when the sample code exposed the configuration ([[MPU6050 Configuration]]).

 Running the sensor code exposed the need for [[Bus Communication Protocols]] knowledge.
 Specifically with utilizing [[I2C]], but also looking into [[CAN]] and [[SPI]].